PLAZMAMA/plazmama.github.io/ConfigNotes.md

     - [ ] Add copilot as the chat provider.
 - [ ] Replace codeium with copilot (copilot.lua).
     - [ ] Add [colopilot-cmp](https://github.com/zbirenbaum/copilot-cmp) to make copilot appear in the autocomplete menu insthead of ghost text.
-- [ ] Remove diff window in undotree.
-This window is the window below the undotree window, it shows the diff between the current state of the file and the last state of the file.
-Mabye I would use it more in the future, in that case, disregad this
 - [ ] Look into mabye adding `nvim-web-devicons` plugin.
 - [ ] Look into displaying function information when entering function arguments, this is probably an option in cmp-nvim, lsp-config, or another lsp related configuration.
 - [ ] Look into replacing nvim-cmp with [blink.cmp](https://github.com/Saghen/blink.cmp).